Thyroid Function Tests - What do they reveal?

 What has been coming to light over the past 2 decades, is that many thyroid patients have underlying issues that impact the way their body responds to thyroid hormones which is not evident in any standard blood tests.
 It is not uncommon for thyroid patients to have a poor response to thyroid medications and have continued symptoms despite having optimised their hormone levels.
 What is often overlooked, and poorly understood by the medical profession, is problems relating to the synthesis and absorption of thyroid hormones, abnormal transport and binding to receptor sites, poor conversion of T4 into T3, and the important role of the gut and liver in providing sufficient thyroid hormones to target organs.
 Any one of these things can greatly impact upon a person's metabolism and cellular responsiveness, and leave them in a hypo metabolic state at the cellular level.
 Diet, nutrition, supplementation, and other health interventions to improve responsiveness and provide adequate active thyroid hormones needs to be considered.
 Thyroxine, T4 alone therapy, may be insufficient in restoring a person's health, and T3, the most metabolically active hormone may need to be included in the treatment regime.
 This highlights the importance of always having T3 and T4 levels assessed along with TSH when monitoring treatment progress.
 The longer a person remains with ‘suboptimal’ thyroid hormone levels and unresolved thyroid symptoms, the worse their condition will become, and the risk of developing more serious health problems may rise.

-In conclusion, thyroid disorders can produce a multitude of symptoms relating to any or every part of the body.
-Obtaining the correct diagnosis and finding adequate treatment of anyone presenting with a thyroid condition, or being regularly monitored or treated, should always have a complete thyroid panel of testing to provide a more accurate picture of overall thyroid function.
-This should always include TSH, fT4, fT3 and thyroid antibodies.
-Serum blood results, alongside clinical symptoms and assessments, should be considered together to gain a more comprehensive understanding of the metabolic changes within a person's body.
-Optimising thyroid hormones to find an individual's personal setpoint is a first crucial step in treating the disease.
-If a TSH blood test result is the only method of assessment used to determine thyroid function then many individuals suffering with thyroid disease will be left undiagnosed, misdiagnosed, untreated, or inadequately treated.
+Thyroid disorders can produce a multitude of signs and symptoms relating to any or every part of the body.
+Obtaining the correct diagnosis and finding adequate treatment and monitoring can sometimes be a challenge.
+Thyroid functions tests provide a general overview of thyroid function and circulating thyroid hormone levels, and can provide an initial indication of a malfunctioning gland.
+However, clinical symptoms speak louder than blood test results alone, and doctors should never lose the art of careful clinical analysis and assessment.
+A full thyroid function test should always include TSH, fT4, fT3 and thyroid antibodies.
+These blood results, alongside clinical symptoms and responsiveness, should be considered together to gain a more comprehensive understanding of the metabolic changes within a person's body.
+Optimising all thyroid hormones to find an individual's personal setpoint is a first crucial step in treating the disease, along with addressing underlying triggers and causes, in restoring the body to health.
+If doctors only follow basic recommendations, and a TSH blood test result is the only method of assessment used to determine thyroid function, then many individuals suffering with thyroid disease will be left undiagnosed, misdiagnosed, untreated, or inadequately managed.

 Prof A P Weetman, "Fortnightly review: Hypothyroidism: screening and subclinical disease", British Medical Journal, 19 April 1997; 314: 1175.